Royal New Zealand Navy: Post-Cold War

-In the past three decades, the RNZN has operated in the Middle East a number of times.
+Since the 1990s, the RNZN has operated in the Middle East on numerous occasions.
 RNZN ships played a role in the Iran–Iraq War, aiding the Royal Navy in protecting neutral shipping in the Indian Ocean.
-Frigates were also sent to participate in the first Gulf War, and more recently Operation Enduring Freedom.
-The RNZN has played an important part in conflicts in the Pacific as well.
+Frigates were also sent to participate in the first Gulf War, and Operation Enduring Freedom.
+The RNZN has also played an important part in conflicts in the Pacific.
 Naval forces were utilised in the Bougainville, Solomon Islands and East Timor conflicts of the 1990s.
 The RNZN often participates in United Nations peacekeeping operations.